the-dext/the-dext.github.io/_posts/2021-09-13-Eliminating-If-Statements.md

 ```

 ## That's All For Now
 Thanks for reading this far.
-Hopefully you found this article interesting and you can add this simple technique to your skill set.
+Hopefully you found this article interesting and you can add this technique to your skill set.
+This technique can help the readability of your code but it's not a magic bullet so I encourage you to experiment and find what works for you.

 You can see the full solution (before and after) on my [GitHub repository](https://github.com/the-dext/blog-eliminating-if-statements)